Westwood Community High School: Extracurricular activities

-The school has an inclusive list of clubs that students can participate in.
-This includes Student Council, Colours Multicultural Club, and Model United Nations among others.
 Westwood's Green Initiative team has installed solar panels in the school, constructed an eco-friendly greenhouse and school garden, and won three consecutive BPA+ grants of $10,000 each.
-The school's Project Kenya club has built a school in Kenya and holds fundraisers for the underprivileged.
-Each school year, Westwood is represented at national and international robotics championships, with the robotics team garnering numerous awards.
+The school community built a school in Kenya and holds fundraisers for the underprivileged.

+Each school year, Westwood is represented at national and international Robotics championships, with the robotics team garnering numerous awards.

 Graduating students can take part in the Graduation Committee and are given the chance to plan and decorate for their prom at the end of the year.
 Students in any grade can become a member of the Yearbook Committee, and help photograph school events and activities.

 Spirit Day

 An entire school day is dedicated to a traditional event known as Spirit Day, planned and executed by school administration and student council.
-Usually held on a Friday, the staff and student body is divided into four groups: Team Blue, Team Red, Team Yellow and Team Green.
-Students and teachers dress in accordance with their team colour; this can include face-painting and colourful costumes.
-Throughout the day, students can participate in various games and challenges to earn raffle tickets in order to win prizes.
+Usually held on a Friday, the staff and student body is divided into grades-students can participate in various games and challenges to earn raffle tickets in order to win prizes.

 Team competitions are also held, in which teams collectively attempt to win challenges such as duct-taping a team member to the gym wall, successfully fitting every team member into a small circle, trying to cheer the loudest out of the four teams, and more.
 At the end of the event, a raffle is held in the gymnasium where tickets are drawn and students win prizes such as gift-cards, headphones, clothing or electronics.
 Past prizes have included iPads, smart phones, an electric guitar and several popular gaming systems.

 The day concludes with the announcement of the winning team, and a barbecue hosted by the staff.